Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems

 To flexibly configure, manage and control multiple GenAI-native cells, their evolution and their interconnectivity, we propose the concept of an \textit{organic substrate}, which represents an evolution of a service mesh or service chain.
 Within such substrate, cells can enter, exit, and possibly move across substrates over time.
 Logical or functional clusters of cells can be grouped and managed together as tissues or organs, each with higher-level joint purposes and goals, akin to human organizational structures.

 The substrate supports adaptive and resilient interactions among cells, facilitating seamless integration and cooperation, including easy discovery and communication with new cells.
 It enables a GenAI-native system to dynamically respond to changing requirements and conditions, promoting scalability, resilience, and agility.
-See also Appendix~\ref{apx:substrate} for more details and an illustrative example.

-\subsubsection{Reproducible infrastructure}
+\subsubsection{Reproducible Infrastructure}

 Immutable infrastructure involves deploying microservices as immutable entities to facilitate reproducibility.
 In case of GenAI-native cells, this principle needs to be relaxed to allow application logic and state to evolve at runtime, while retaining easy reproducibility.
 To achieve this, the organic and self-evolving nature of GenAI-native cells must be captured and stored in a manner that allows for easy reconstruction, ensuring that the cloned cell retains the evolved capabilities of the original cell.